Raspberry Pi Usage Instructions

 Notes:

-- Make sure the host computer is powered off before installing the expansion board.
+- Ensure the host machine is powered off before installing the expansion board.

 - Avoid using the expansion board in humid or dusty environments.

-- When installing the screen, pay attention to not plug or unplug the screen cable while powered on, and note the direction of the screen cable to avoid damage.
+- When installing the screen, ensure not to plug or unplug the screen cable while powered on and pay attention to the orientation of the cable to avoid damage.

-- When installing the fan, pay attention to the current and voltage specifications of the fan to avoid damage.
+- When installing the fan, pay attention to the fan's current and voltage specifications to avoid damage.

-- Please note that UART1 is enabled by default and no configuration is needed in the settings.
+- Please note that UART1 is already enabled by default and does not require configuration.

 - Please flash the latest image such as